AdeelChohan/Cumulocity-Postman-V2-Collection/README.md

 ## Prerequisites

 - *Postman* The collection is for use by the Postman app.
 Postman is a utility that allows you to quickly test and use REST APIs.
 More information can be found at [getpostman.com](https://www.getpostman.com/).
-- *Cumulocity* To use our API, you must have a valid credentials.
+- *Cumulocity* - To use our API, you must have valid credentials.
 Reach out to Software AG support if you need access to it.
 - *Tenant ID* - You can call `GET /tenant/currentTenant` with valid credentials.
 More information [here](http://cumulocity.com/api/#section/Authentication).

 The authorization header is formed as `Basic <Base64(<tenantID>/<c8yuser>:<password>)>`.